rajadain/kj/README.md

 ### name

 Kj is chosen to be short and simple to type from the home row.
-It also also a nod to karaoke jockeys everywhere.
-You know who you are.
+It is also a nod to the [http://en.wikipedia.org/wiki/Karaoke#Karaoke_terms](karaoke jockey).

 Kj used to be called `scripty`.
 This name led to too much difficulty with completion, and users were aliasing scripty to something like `s` as a workaround.
+Kj removes this burden.

 ### motivation

 Kj is inspired by the behavior of modern tools like fabric, vagrant, etc.
 These tools allow you to run commands from any subdirectory of a project, which is very convenient.

-I had gotten used to using fabric, and after switching to a folder full of scripts for simplicity, I missed this functionality.
+I was working on a team that switched from using fabric to regular shell scripts.
+This turned out to be a good decision for reasons beyond the scope of this document, but I missed the flexibility of fabric.
+Kj adds some of those features to regular shell scripts.

+## supported scripts

+Kj current supports python and bash scripts only.
+Support for other scripts could be added if the userbase requested them, particlarly scripts whose comment prefix syntax is `#`.
+Otherwise, kj will be kept small.